Launch App

 Protocol Risks and Mitigation FAQ

 The risks within Templar arise from the MPC network, general borrow/lend market risks, oracle risk, and smart contract risk.
-Additionally Templar has plans to create an insurance fund and a roadmap to add additional security features in the future.
 Each one of these will be explained in more detail below.

 • The MPC network’s code runs in a Trusted Execution Environment (TEE), a specialized hardware module that prevents malicious or unauthorized code from being injected or executed by nodes.
 The TEE also keeps node operators’ key shards secure and guards against long-range attacks.